Bʼalaj Chan Kʼawiil

-Bʼalaj Chan Kʼawiil (October 15, 625 – ??) was a Maya king of Dos Pilas.
+Bʼalaj Chan Kʼawiil (15 October 625 – ??) was a Maya king of Dos Pilas.
 He is also known as Ruler 1, Flint Sky God K and Malah Chan Kʼawil.

 Early years

-He was born in Tikal on October 15, 625 A.D.
-His father was K'ihnich Muwahn Jol II, who was either the 23rd or 24th king of the Tikal dynasty; Nuun Ujol Chaahk, future king of Tikal, was either his brother or half-brother.
+He was born in Tikal on 15 October 625 A.D.
+His father was K'inich Muwaan Jol II, who was either the 23rd or 24th king of the Tikal dynasty; Nuun Ujol Chaak, future king of Tikal, was either his brother or half-brother.
 At the age of 6, he carried out a pre-accession ritual.
 At the age of 9 or 10, he carried out another pre-accession ritual where a royal insignia was imposed that consisted of a wide ribbon on the forehead knotted behind, occurred in Tikal.
-And during his childhood years an event of escape or exile is narrated that is not clear, but years later he returned to Tikal; other authors suggest that it is another pre-accession event.
+During his childhood years an event of escape or exile is unclearly narrated, but years later he returned to Tikal; other authors suggest that it is another pre-accession event.
 At the age of 16, a ceremony takes place where the royal scepter is publicly displayed in Dos Pilas, which would be considered as still very young if not because his father resides in the distant Tikal.
 In conclusion, he is sent to direct the city of Dos Pilas under the auspices of the king of Tikal.